pokowaka/atreus-firmware/README.md

 The default firmware for the Atreus used to be a [custom codebase](https://github.com/technomancy/atreus-firmware) which was a good deal simpler but less featureful.
-If you are interested in extending the codebase yourself beyond just creating new layouts, you may be interested in that instead.
+If you are interested learning about how keyboard matrix scanning works or in extending the codebase yourself beyond just creating new layouts, you may be interested in that instead.

 There is also the [Menelaus](https://github.com/technomancy/menelaus) firmware, which is written in MicroScheme.
 Note that this is still not very polished and intended more for educational purposes than anything else.